pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/process-journal.md

 ## And now...

 And now I want to get from Charon to Sisyphus and start Sisyphus.
 Things are getting easier I think.
 Some of the basic formulas are coming together for me.
 I believe I might be able to get something shaky together over today?

+---

+# Sisyphus rolls, Vorple, Exit, Next steps...
+(Thursday, 6 June 2019, 15:30PM)

+## Sisyphus rolls

+I've done what I think is the basic structural work required to make Sisyphus work now.
+You can push the boulder uphill and if you stop pushing (by doing something else, say) it will roll back down.
+Also if you reach the top of the hill with the boulder it will roll back down on its own.
+Also you can walk to the top of the hill without the boulder.

+That's about all there needs to be right?
+It's not meant to be a complicated sort of thing?
+And the rest revolves more around flavour?
+Smelling the boulder etc.?
+But not too much flavour because I suspect the more flavoursome the more irritating repeat readings are?
+This is all pushing into areas of writing fiction that I suppose I'm deeply out of practice with (though I used to fancy myself for this kind of thing).

+## Vorple

+I read about a more flexible interpreter that might allow some CSS magic and which I'm thus inclined to try just to have a bit of control over how things look.
+There is some cachet/fun in just having a super bland default, but I do think I might at least like the option?

+## Exit

+I just realised it's weird if you can restart?
+Or is that okay?
+Similar to reloading the page.
+At the very least it's not saying you escape from the punishment, it's a total reset of the whole system right?

+## Next steps...

+I think it's probably semi-smart to flesh out Sisyphus next, make sure it holds together well and that it has the right level of entertainment, etc. And then to test it out with a couple of people (e.g. Rilla, my parents) to make sure it's possible to actually get through all this stuff?
+Basically I'd like a throughline from Charon to Sisyphus that would feel roughly "final" to see how the whole thing lands.

+Fleshing out would include identifying all the default verbs in Inform 7 and giving them some flavour I suppose?
+A light sprinkling of paprika?